mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 This conception emphasises the importance of the roles of researchers and other stakeholders within these interventionist and participatory processes.
 Analysing activity through its transformation, particularly in relation to the contradictions and tensions among system elements, draws on Marxist conceptions of dialectics and forms the foundation for the concepts of expansive learning.
 In 3GAT, this view of transformation through collaborative work between activity systems on a new, expanded object is termed expansive learning [@engestrom_design_2011].

 Drawing on concepts of tensions and contradictions existing in foundational concepts of dialectal materialism, the 3GAT allows for a granular exploration of tensions and contradictions are a vital source of change and evolution of new and ongoing activity systems [@engestrom_expansive_2001].
 3GAT achieves this through careful of description, analysis, and representation of system elements, the interaction between systems, and the resulting contradictions.
 Some tensions arising between participant motives and different parts of activity system may be resolved quickly through change, while others may persist and can be referred to as conflicts [@sannino_cultural-historical_2018].
 These unresolved contradictions which develop into impasses or conflicts which may serve as motivational factors driving agentic responses from participants.
 A later section explores Sannino's perspective on such conflicts as a source of transformative agency in greater depth.

 In this study, rather than analysing larger workplace systems over extended periods, the focus is on the analysis of systemic tensions within the context of shorter interventions, as seen in diverse research [@barab_developing_2002; @barab_using_2002; @lewin_developing_2018].
 Following Kuutti's approach [-@kuutti_activity_1995], this study adopts the term contradictions to encompass concepts of tensions, barriers, and misalignments.
 Engeström states that such sub-terms can be "understood as manifestations of contradictions" [@engestrom_discursive_2011, p.
 340].
 Additionally, Kamanga emphasises the value of identifying system congruencies or strengths within activity systems [@kamanga_contradictions_2021].
 For a comprehensive analysis of systemic contradictions, see the work of Engeström and Cakir [@cakir_contradictions_2022; @engestrom_discursive_2011].

-### Formative Interventions

-The term formative intervention (FI) has its roots in Cole and Engeström's exploration of two models of CHAT based interventionist research [@valsiner_cultural-historical_2007], namely Change Laboratory (from Helsinki school) and 5th Dimension (Cole's intervention carried out in partnership with wider sociocultural researchers).
-More recently, Engeström has defended its specific application against more flexible interpretations [@engestrom_methodological_2014].
-In this section, I explore the Helsinki school's narrower interpretation of formative interventions as an application of 3GAT theory.

-Cole and Engeström [-@valsiner_cultural-historical_2007] contend that while formative interventions align with key principles of CHAT, there are practical challenges in aligning with perceived rigour of social science, given the variation in environmental factors in the research process [EXPLAIN].
-They also note the challenges of financing lengthy and repeated interventions within the experimental process, as well as the potential to disrupt the status quo of research settings by developing the agency of workers and learners.
-This disruption may, in turn, impact the direction of the research, steering it away from the objectives initially supported by the funders.

-Cole highlights the need to align research interventions with the ongoing aims of educational or community partners to maximise their sustainability beyond the research period [@valsiner_cultural-historical_2007; @cole_fifth_2006].
-Penuel [-@penuel_emerging_2014] proposes the _formative intervention research_ as a useful term to encapsulate a variation of FI closely aligned with CHAT, including those drawing on elements of design-based research.
-In reply, Engeström [-@engestrom_methodological_2014] initially resists this proposition, insisting that formative interventions should contain a clear articulation of _double stimulation_ and the process of _rising to the concrete_ within the framework of Engeström and Sannino's understanding of these concepts [@sannino_formative_2016; @engestrom_methodological_2014; @engestrom_discursive_2011].
-The following sections explain and addresses the importance of these terms.

 #### Double stimulation